Yifei-G/split/README.md

 # split

-This is an implementation of split() method using Python This exercise is requested by Python Institute excercise 5.1.9.18
+This is an customized implementation of split() method using Python This exercise is requested by Python Institute excercise 5.1.9.18

 Estimated time